whazor/clickops/README.md

 helm install clickops bjw-s/app-template --values ./clickops-values.yaml
 ```

+Clickops does not provide authentication, so you are required to limit access or add forward authentication via Nginx/Traefik.

 ### RBAC, don't forget!!

 Without the following RBAC resources, the app won't be able to list resources in your cluster.